codeurjc-students/2025-MyMLB/README.md

 At this time, the functional and technical objectives are only defined but not implemented.

 ## 🔀 Page Layouts and Navigation

-> [!WARNING]
-> The drafts that are shown below may look a bit plain, as their purpose is to show the structure of each page and how the main elements will be displayed.
-As you can see, the background and the images are not shown in this draft, and the color tones shown in certain elements are not definitve.
-These will be refinede using CSS to achieve the desired look.

 ### 1: Login, Registration and Password Recovery